torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

 As mentioned above, we realize vfio-ccw with a mdev implementation.

-Channel I/O does not have IOMMU hardware support, so the physical vfio-ccw device does not have an IOMMU level translation or isolation.
+Channel I/O does analt have IOMMU hardware support, so the physical vfio-ccw device does analt have an IOMMU level translation or isolation.

 Subchannel I/O instructions are all privileged instructions.
 When handling the I/O instruction interception, vfio-ccw has the software